Borjomi City

-City City in Samtskhe-Javakheti with mineral springs
+City in Samtskhe-Javakheti with mineral springs

 Bottled mineral springs made Borjomi famous; visitors sip the branded water, hike Borjomi‑Kharagauli National Park’s trails and visit Soviet‑era spa pavilions amid pine forests.

-Why Visit Borjomi? #
+Why Visit Borjomi?#

 Known for its mineral springs and leafy resort heritage, the town draws visitors seeking outdoor health traditions and mountain-to-forest scenery in Borjomi-Kharagauli National Park.
 Historic Romanov-era sanatoriums stand among spa parks centered on the famous Borjomi mineral water, while hiking trails and panoramic viewpoints offer easy access to nature.
 The mix of restorative spa culture and robust Georgian cuisine gives the town a relaxed, restorative appeal.

-Top Things to Do in Borjomi
+Best Things to Do in Borjomi#

-All Attractions ›- Borjomi Central Park and Mineral Springs - Historic park with spring pavilions where you can taste famed mineral water.
+Borjomi Central Park and Mineral Springs - Historic park with spring pavilions where you can taste famed mineral water.

-- Borjomi-Kharagauli National Park Visitor Center - Visitor center offering mapped trails through diverse flora and mountain scenery.
+Borjomi-Kharagauli National Park Visitor Center - Visitor center offering mapped trails through diverse flora and mountain scenery.

-- Romanov Palace (Likani) - Early 20th-century Romanov residence set in pine woods, now a government sanatorium.
+Romanov Palace (Likani) - Early 20th-century Romanov residence set in pine woods, now a government sanatorium.

-- Bakuriani Resort - Nearby alpine resort offering skiing, alpine meadows, and family-friendly slopes in winter.
+Bakuriani Resort - Nearby alpine resort offering skiing, alpine meadows, and family-friendly slopes in winter.

-- Local Mineral Springs Walks - Short country walks linking lesser-known springs and traditional Georgian bottling spots.
+Local Mineral Springs Walks - Short country walks linking lesser-known springs and traditional Georgian bottling spots.

-- Small village wine cellars - Family-run cellars offering intimate tastings of regional varietals and storage vaults.
+Small village wine cellars - Family-run cellars offering intimate tastings of regional varietals and storage vaults.

-- Vardzia Cave Monastery - Extensive 12th-century cave monastery complex carved into Erusheti cliff, with tunnels and frescoes.
+Vardzia Cave Monastery - Extensive 12th-century cave monastery complex carved into Erusheti cliff, with tunnels and frescoes.

-- Akhaltsikhe and Rabati Fortress - Medieval fortress complex restored with museums, mosques, church, and panoramic hilltop views.
+Akhaltsikhe and Rabati Fortress - Medieval fortress complex restored with museums, mosques, church, and panoramic hilltop views.

-Best Time to Visit Borjomi #
+Best Time to Visit Borjomi#

 Borjomi is most inviting in summer and autumn for hiking, forests, and its mineral spas.
 Winters deliver reliable snow and a quieter, spa-focused season with some travel limitations.